Our Anti Bullying Curriculum

 We have two Smiles in every class.
 These children are trained to help children who join our school.
 It can be very scary to come to a new school and our smiles help our new friends to settle into their new class.
 They show them around the school and help them to find things.
 They help new children to become familiar with our school routines and help them to join in games and make new friends within their class.

-Mrs Abbott also runs a lunchtime fun club.
-She prepares lots of exciting activities and children can choose to come inside at lunchtime if they would like to take part.
+Mrs Jones and Mrs White run lunchtime clubs.
+They prepare lots of exciting activities and children can choose to come inside at lunchtime if they would like to take part.

 We have a worry box in school where children can post notes if something is worrying them.
-Mrs Abbott is always available if children would like to talk about anything that is worrying them or making them feel sad.
+Our staff are always available if children would like to talk about anything that is worrying them or making them feel sad.
+Siobhan, our Positive Futures Worker, is also available in school to speak to children who may need to talk.

 Our support staff run several groups during the week to develop our thinking skills and our social and emotional skills.
 We have Getting Along groups, Socially Speaking groups, Time to Talk groups and Listening Skills groups.
-Mrs Abbott and Mrs Jones have recently completed Relax Kids training and they will be running Relax Kids sessions in school soon.
+Our support staff have also completed Relax Kids training and Zippy training.

 Children's Anti Bullying Policy